monerium/smart-contracts/README.md

   // Returns the total supply.
   totalSupply()

-  // Returns the number tokens associated with an address. balanceOf(who)
+  // Returns the number of tokens associated with an address. balanceOf(who)

   // Returns the allowance for a spender